 It is a sacred moment when you are let into the intimacy of something that is close to your friend or child’s heart.
 You can feel it too, can’t you?

 It may make you a little nervous being a witness to such vulnerability.
 I know it makes me nervous.
 I take these nerves as a sign that it is something quite precious to be invited in like this.
-If you are like me, you want to respond in ways to meet this vulnerability with honor and love.
+If you are like me, you want to respond in ways that meet this vulnerability with honor and love.
 Even when intending to do just that, I have seen people take the wrong course of action.
 These mistakes are not catastrophic, but as I will explain, they risk changing the trajectory of the conversation in ways that don’t maximize healing.

 1. Don’t say, “Thank you for telling me that.”

 People say this in order to honor and acknowledge what is said.
 That is a wonderful intention!
 It seems like the nicest thing to say, and while I have never seen it blatantly hurt the person who is sharing, it carries some risks.
-The energy of it gives the air that the person is “done telling” even if I feel they are just getting started.
+The energy of it gives the air that the person is “done telling,” even if I feel they are just getting started.
 When people start sharing what’s close to their heart, they are dipping their toe in the pool to check out the response before they continue.
 If you thank them, the focus is on you and the momentum stops.

 Because people rarely feel deeply heard, they are initially warmed by the “thank you.”
 (This is a testimony on how easy it is to make a difference in someone’s life!)
-But that small satisfaction and energy of it being over have the potential to make them think they are done.
+However, that small satisfaction and energy of being over have the potential to make them think they are done.
 Your friend feels “comfortable” with this because they don’t feel worthy of sharing anyway and the little bit of validation fro your “thank you for telling me” gave them feels like a huge deal.
 (This makes me sad.)
 However, I know the simple next step to exponentially heal them.)
 Watch the video!

 Instead of thanking them, act out this honor by prompting them to continue until they get it all out.
 Facilitate this by expressing that you are with them, and fully present and interested in your body language.
 Ask questions.
 Linger on the story.
 If you feel called to say thank you, it’s okay to do it later in the conversation when the sharing part is definitely over!